Find out about how to travel to Normandy. Here are various ways to get to Normandy in north France.

 Fly to Rouen

-If you want to fly to Rouen from the UK, it’s either moderately expensive or takes time, changing at Paris or Lyon.
+If you want to fly to Rouen from the UK, it takes time, as you have to change at Paris.

 The major airline BA, AirFrance and KLM fly from London; EasyJet and other discount airlines fly from Luton or Gatwick.